 Why “excellent?” – Excellent, on the other hand, is my preferred benchmark.
 What you put out there reflects your expertise and the level of care your clients can expect from you.
+It reflects your business excellence.
 Have you heard:

 Excellent is a great sweet spot to be in.
-You don’t need to be frozen with perfection or slapping garbage together with done.
+You don’t need to be frozen with perfection, nor slapping the bare minimum together with done.

 Make everything you put into the world good, if not excellent!